 Vincent Vein Care Center

 Vincent Vein Center is one of the leading physicians when it comes to treating and removing damaged veins.
-We are a vein care center, whose main goal is to relieve clients of discomfort caused from pain in the legs and restore youthful looking legs.
-Often in the beginning stages of vein diseases it goes untreated because the symptoms are not the same for everyone.
-However, eventually the veins will start to become discolored, dilated, or irritated, which could lead to chronic health concerns, such as blood clots.
+We are a vein care center, whose main goal is to relieve clients of discomfort caused from pain in the legs, and restore a youthful appearance.
+Vein diseases sometimes go untreated in the beginning stages because symptoms are not the same for everyone.
+However, eventually the veins will start to become discolored, dilated, or irritated, which can lead to chronic health concerns, such as blood clots.

 Two Common Types of Vein Diseases

-There are several types of vein diseases, some could be minor and easily repaired through quick treatments or recommended lifestyle changes, where as others could require surgery to restore normal looking legs or even save your life, if there are signs of blood clots forming.
+There are several types of vein diseases, some are minor and are easily repaired through quick treatments or recommended lifestyle changes.
+However, others require surgery to restore the normal appearance of legs.
+In rare cases, surgery can be life saving, especially if blood clots are forming.

-Varicose Vein Disease: These abnormally large veins are caused from pregnancy, being over weight, stand or sitting for long periods of time, and in some cases, heretically.
-If left untreated, varicose veins can darken the skin, cause ulcers, and create blood clots that could come loose and get into the lungs or heart.
+Varicose Vein Disease: These abnormally large veins are caused from pregnancy, being overweight, standing or sitting for long periods of time, and in some cases, heredity.
+If left untreated, varicose veins can darken the skin, cause ulcers, and create blood clots that can come loose and get into the lungs or heart.

 Causes of Vein Diseases

 Vein diseases begin when the vein no longer functions correctly.
 Valves fail and prevent the blood to flow back up to the heart.
 When the valve fails, blood no longer flows correctly and starts to puddle or collect in the vein rather than moving as it should.

 Age – As you age, your body starts to wear out, your veins lose elasticity, valves weaken and cause blood to flow backwards.

-Pregnancy – While pregnant the volume of blood in your body is increase, but in return this decreases the flow of blood in the legs to the pelvis.
-This is a natural circulatory change to support the fetus and can sometimes have the side effect of varicose veins.
+Pregnancy – During pregnancy, the volume of blood in your body increases, but in return decreases the flow of blood in the legs to the pelvis.
+This is a natural circulatory change to support the fetus, and can sometimes have the side effect of varicose veins.